 BioI am originally from the greater Cincinnati, Ohio area and grew up in a small town called Madeira.

-EducationI attended the Ohio State University and earned a B.S. in Mathematics.
-I then earned a M.S. in Statistics and a Ph.D. in Quantitative Psychology from the University of Illinois.
-I was supported by a post-doctoral fellowship through the Intelligence Community, working at the College of Information Sciences and Technology at Penn State University, before joining the faculty of Social and Decision Sciences at Carnegie Mellon University.
+EducationB.S. in Mathematics from THE Ohio State University.
+M.S. in Statistics and a Ph.D. in Quantitative Psychology from the University of Illinois.
+Post-doctoral fellowship through the Intelligence Community, working at the College of Information Sciences and Technology at Penn State University.

 Broomell, S. B., & Budescu, D. V. (2009).
 Why are experts correlated?
 Decomposing correlations between judges.
 Psychometrika, 74 (3), 531-553.